HASwitchPlate/openHASP-docs/docs/devices/az-touch.md

 ## Enclosure

-The AZ-Touch kits come with a nice wall mounting enclosure for the 2.4&quot; or 2.8&quot; touchscreen.
+Each AZ-Touch kit comes with a nice wall mounting enclosure for the 2.4&quot; or 2.8&quot; touchscreen.
 It enables you to mount your project permanently in your living room, corridor or other exposed places.

+The AZ-Touch MOD PCB comes partly assembled with only the pin headers requiring some minimal soldering skills.
+The AZ-Touch Feather contains loose components that you need to solder to the PCB yourself using the [Assembly Guide](#documentation_1).

 <div class="row justify-content-center">
         <a href="../../assets/images/devices/arduitouch-contents.jpg" data-toggle="lightbox" data-gallery="example-gallery" class="col-sm-6" data-title="AZ-Touch MOD Contents" data-footer="Copyright <a href='https://www.az-delivery.de/'>az-delivery.de,</a> All Rights Reserved - Used with permission">